CsBigDataHub/working-with-vim/pages/modes.md

 Another mode to mention is Command-line mode.
 You enter by typing `:` while in NORMAL or VISUAL mode.
 This places your cursor at the bottom command-line, ready for you to type a command.

-Typically you exit command-line mode by issuing a command, however you can exit without a command by typing `Esc Esc`
+Typically, you exit command-line mode by issuing a command, however you can exit without a command by typing `Esc Esc`

 A history of previous commands is kept, use the up arrow key after typing `:` to see previous commands, similar to bash.
 This is stored in `.viminfo` so persists between sessions.

 ## Additional Modes

-There are seven basic modes in total for Vim, for completeness the other three modes are SELECT, EX, and TERMINAL.
-See `:help vim-modes` for full definition.
+In total, there are seven basic modes in Vim.
+For completeness, the other three modes are SELECT, EX, and TERMINAL.
+See `:help vim-modes` for full definitions.